machawk1/log/_drafts/2022-year-in-review.md

 In 2022, PhD Student Christopher Rauch ([@chris_2187](https://twitter.com/chris_2187)) is continuing to explore his research topic and will be the primary Drexel student on our recently awarded IMLS grant.
 (TOADD: Chris image)

 A new PhD student, [Hyung Wook Choi](https://choihywook.github.io/), has joined Chris and I to pursue her PhD, initially exploring semantic disambiguation across domains.
+Upon starting her trek at Drexel, she was also awarded the [Graduate College Doctoral Gold Fellowship](https://drexel.edu/graduatecollege/research-funding/fellowships/graduatecollege-fellowships/2022-fellows/).
 (TOADD: Wook image)

 # Funding